Ras Al Khaimah: Antiquity

 Ras Al Khaimah has been the site of continuous human habitation for 7,000 years, with archaeological finds dating back to the Neolithic.
 The northern area of the city today known as Ras Al Khaimah was previously the location of the important Islamic era settlement and port of Julfar.
 Although Julfar and Ras Al Khaimah are often placed together, they are in fact two different settlements with distinctive histories.
 Julfar was abandoned in the early 17th Century as Ras Al Khaimah rose.
 Julfar itself had a predecessor settlement, Kush, today located in suburbs to the north of the city.

 One of Ras Al Khaimah's most celebrated sons, Ibn Majid, was a hugely influential seaman, navigator and cartographer, and there is evidence in his writing that the town he came from was at that time known as Ras Al Khaimah, that town having eclipsed Julfar as the principal port and settlement of the Shimal coast.
+Since 1507 the city fell under control of the Portuguese Empire.